josdejong/jsoneditor/docs/api.md

 A utility function for getting a list of `Node` instances under certain range.

-This function can be used as complementary to `getSelection` and `onSelectionChange` if a list of __all__ the selected nodes is required
+This function can be used as complementary to `getSelection` and `onSelectionChange` if a list of __all__ the selected nodes is required.

 *Parameters:*